cdl-geneseo/geneseo-dictionary/A/Art_Department_lack_of.md

 # Art Department (lack of)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Art Department (lack of)

 Created by  Unknown User (ms61) on May 08, 2015

 The department that held the Art Major; Geneseo's lack of funding made them get rid of the visual art major, but the Art Department is still in Brodie Hall.